 The stage is being returned to the hole.

-SCREEN: The beam current is being adjusted.
+SCREEN: Point out the beam current and reduce it by changing the Spot Size.
 TXT: Check the text for details

-Refine the brightness and contrast settings shown earlier and return the stage to an area of interest [1].
-Recheck direct alignments and astigmatism under imaging conditions and acquire a test image [2].

-SCREEN: The stage is being returned to the area of interest.

-SCREEN: The image is being checked for alignments and astigmatism and a test image is being captured.

 Results

 Results: Visualization of the Organelles

 Full low magnification GridMap (Grid-Map) recorded in STEM mode shows the areas with cells of interest.
 Cells appear partly bright, with electrons scattered toward the HAADF (H-A-A-D-F) detector [1].